 “At Reading I never felt like I could get lost in the system.
 The relatively small class sizes mean that you get to know your lecturers and they get to know you on a personal level."

-"During my time at Reading, one of my philosophy lecturers took me to the Oxford Moral seminar.
+"During my time as an undergraduate at Reading, one of my philosophy lecturers took me to the Oxford Moral Philosophy seminar.
 He thought I would find it interesting, and relevant to my studies.
 He came with me, introduced me to various people and made me feel very comfortable.
 We even went for a meal afterwards with the speaker so I could quiz her further!
 My lecturers frequently went above and beyond to help me with my studies.

 studying philosophy, politics and economics